Finding the Right Preschool for Your Child With Developmental Delays/Disabilities

-Child Find is not the one and only school option for your child with special needs.
+Child Find is not the one and only school option for your child with developmental delays/disabilities.
 You may also want to consider private and charter school options.
-Our Child Find Program placed our daughter in a program with 19 other children with special needs, with 1 teacher and 1 aide (a 2:19 ratio).
+Our Child Find Program initially placed our daughter in a program with 19 other children in a special education program, with 1 teacher and 1 aide (a 2:19 ratio).
 (More on the Child Find process here.)
 This was not acceptable for us, and we know our daughter would not thrive in such environment.

 We looked into private school options and found a classroom with 16 neurotypical children, 2 teachers, and 1 aide (a 3:16 ratio).
-The school has three other children with special needs attending who receive private therapy at school and/or take the bus to a public school take advantage of their Child Find therapies.
+The school has three other children with developmental delays/disabilities attending, who receive private therapy at school and/or take the bus to a public school take advantage of their Child Find therapies.
 And the staff was open (and eager) to taking Continuing Education Courses about our daughter's conditions and related support.